About

 Anders Alm - alto saxophone & vocal

-To be honest the alto saxophone is just one of many woodwind instruments that Anders plays.
+The alto saxophone is just one of many woodwind instruments that Anders plays.
 The gigantic bass saxophone is however not in his collection nowadays.
 He keeps his clarinet in shape by playing classical compositions.
 Apart from playing the alto saxophone in Mississippi Seven, Anders keeps track on an impressive amount of song texts that he sings not only in English but also in Swedish, German and (we guess) in Polish.
-In addition to Mississippi Seven he plays in Cave Stompers and The Ragamuffins and is often a sought after substitute in various bands.
+In addition to Mississippi Seven he is often a sought after substitute in various bands.
 And he has had the pleasure of performing with trumpet players Wild Bill Davison and Buck Clayton.

 Hans Brandgård - trombone & vocal

 Hans has been playing traditional jazz since his early years, varying from early New Orleans style to swing.
 His trombone, a King 2B+, has been his favourite since 1993.
 Some of the musicians "Hasse" have as role models are trombonists Miff Mole, J C Higginbotham and Roy Williams, and also Jabbo Smith, Red Nichols, Coleman Hawkins and Louis Armstrong.
 In addition to Mississippi Seven Hasse plays with The Ragamuffins and Imperial Band and previously with Svensk Ramelorkester, Doc's Gang, The Royal Blue Melodians and High Society.
-He has also substituted in for example Kustbandet, Classic Jazzband and Old Time Six.
 He is an appreciated vocalist (sometimes in crooner style)

 Bertil Ekman - drums & vocal